MU-HPDI/postgres-extensions-with-cuda/README.md

 |    0   N/A  N/A    159183      C   ...ied 127.0.0.1(60178) idle      109MiB |
 +-----------------------------------------------------------------------------+
 ```
+3. Check the include PostgreSQL directory: `pg_config --includedir-server`
+4. Navigate to the project directory: `cd postgres-extensions-with-cuda`
+5. Create a build directory: `mkdir build`
-3. Set the required environment variables in a `.env` file.
+6. Set the required environment variables in a `.env` file from the `.env.example` file.
-4. Insert dummy data into the database: `make insert`
+7. Insert dummy data into the database: `make insert`
-5. Run the project: `make clean extension`
+8. Run the project: `make clean extension`
 ## PostgreSQL Functions

 Once the project is running, you can execute the following functions: